MCalvario/Professional-Portfolio/README.md

 # Week2Challenge

 ## Description
-AS A potential employee I want an employer to view my deployed portfolio of work samples so that the employer can review samples of my work and assess whether I am a good candidate for an open position.
+As a potential employee I want an employer to view my deployed portfolio of work samples so that the employer can review samples of my work and assess whether I am a good candidate for an open position.

 # Usage